andyatkinson/andyatkinson.github.io/_posts/2025-05-17-postgres-short-alphanumeric-public-id.md

 idx_uniq_pub_id ON transactions (public_id);
 ```

-We can very that individual lookups or range scans use this index, by inspecting query execution plans for this table.
+We can verify that individual lookups or range scans use this index, by inspecting query execution plans for this table.

 ## PL/pgSQL Source Code
 <https://github.com/andyatkinson/pg_scripts/pull/15>